What is PENS? A long thing with ink dribbling out the end of it? A feather sharpened and dipped in blue gunk?

 Creating eLearning content can take a long time.
-You need to carefully research and set learning objectives, collaborate with subject matter experts, gather together your assets, and actually bring everything together into an engaging package.
+You need to carefully research and set learning objectives, collaborate with subject matter experts, gather together your assets, and actually, bring everything together into an engaging package.

-All of that is a great use of time, since you end up with a quality piece of training content which is sure to drive behavioural change.
+All of that is a great use of time since you end up with a quality piece of training content which is sure to drive behavioural change.
 What isn’t a great use of time however is the act of getting your fantastic piece of eLearning onto your learning management system…

-Unfortunately, the act of putting content onto a LMS can often be a cumbersome one.
+Unfortunately, the act of putting content onto an LMS can often be a cumbersome one.
 You typically need to download your unit from the external authoring tool you built it in, then navigate to the right area of your LMS and upload it there.

-For a single unit this isn’t too much trouble, but if you’re dealing with lots of content then you’re going to spend far too much of your working day going through this process.
+For a single unit, this isn’t too much trouble, but if you’re dealing with lots of content then you’re going to spend far too much of your working day going through this process.
 This is especially true for massive units with lots of videos, which could take an eternity to upload!